placeWUG/pixel/scripts/README.md

-# Place DE pixel data
+# Place WUG pixel data

-This repository tracks the current goals of the r/de place community.

 Requires pillow, which can be installed using pip: `pip install pillow`